gosub-com/Zurfur/Doc/StackFrames.md

 # Stack Frames

-The execution stack is not accessible by WebAssembly, so a shadow stack is maintained in linear memory.
-All addressable objects, garbage collected references, and "try-finally" cleanup functions are placed on the stack.
+The execution stack is not accessible by WebAssembly, so two shadow stacks are maintained in linear memory.

-There are three ways stack memory can be laid out:  1) No stack,
-2) Just scratch memory, 3) STable that contains the stack length, optional GC reference info, and optional cleanup function.

-For #1, consider:
+The first stack, `SCATCH_STACK`, is scratch memory for anything that can't live on the execution stack, such as `stackalloc` objects, interior references, or any addressable object requiring temporary linear memory.
+This stack is not scanned for GC references.

+The second stack, `GC_STACK`, is for GC object references, try-finally cleanup functions, stack trace information, and optional debug information.
+This stack is scanned for GC references and may never hold an interior reference.
+Once an object is on this stack, it is GC pinned and no longer needs to be tracked.

+Let's consider some examples.

+This function uses no linear stack memory because no exceptions need to be caught, there are no garbage collected references, and all temprary variables can live on the execution stack.

     func a(b float64, c float64, d float64) float64 {
+        // There could be a lot of other temporary variables here.
+        // MyFunc1, MyFunc2, or MyFunc3 could throw an exception
+        #myTemp1 = MyFunc1(b,c);
-        #myTemp = MyFunction(b,c);
+        #myTemp2 = MyFunc2(c,d);
-        return myTemp*d;
+        return MyFunc3(myTemp1, myTemp2, b, c, d);
     }

-No linear memory stack is used, no exceptions need to be caught, and there are no grabage collected references.

-For #2, consider:
+Likewise, this function uses no linear memory stack.  `b` must have already been placed on `GC_STACK` so it doesn't need to be stored again.
+Furthermore, the `ref b[10]` is a reference to an object that was pinned by the calling function, so it is also does not need to live on `GC_STACK`.

-    func a(b float64, c float64, d float64) float64 {
+    func a(b []int) float64 {
-        #myTemp = MyFunction(b,c, **ref** d);
-        return myTemp*d;
+        return MyFunc1(b, ref b[10]);
     }

-Addressable linear memory must be used, so a stack frame is setup that contains just scratch memory.
-The stack setup looks like this:

-    STACKTOP -= size of scratch memory;
-    *STACKTOP = size of scratch memory (and a bit to say this is scenario #2)

-Now the stack can be traced by the garbage collector or un-wound by an exception handler.
-MyFunction can throw an exception and everything works as expected.

-For #3, consider either of the following:
+This function requires `SCRATCH_STACK` because `d` must be copied into memory and its address passed as a parameter.

+    func a(b float64) float64 {
+        return MyFunc1(ref b);
+    }

+This function requires `GC_STACK` because the reference needs to be stored so the GC doesn't collect it.
+An optimizer coudl remove the need for `GC_STACK` by proving that no GC could happen in `DoSomethingThatCouldTriggerGC`

     func a() string {
         #myTemp = MyStringFunction();
         DoSomethingThatCouldTriggerGC();
-        return myTemp + ": Done;
+        return myTemp;
     }

+This function uses `GC_STACK` to allow the `finally` clause to cleanup when the stack is unwound.
+Note that this type of code is implicitly generated when `lock`, `use`, or `defer` is used.

     func b() string {
         try { return DoSomethingThatCouldThrow(a);  }
         finally  { DoSomething(); }
     }

-The first function needs to store a reference, and the second function needs to DoSometing when there is an exception.
-Note that this type of code is implicitly generated when `lock`, `use`, or `defer` is used.
-The stack setup code looks like this:

-    STACKTOP -= size of scratch memory
-    *STACKTOP = STable (and a bit to say this is scenario #3)

-The STable is a compiler generated varible length struct that looks like this:

-    struct STable {
-        lengthOfStackFrame int // Plus several bits for optional fields objectRefLayout *RefLayout  // Null if stack frame doesn't hold references cleanup func(); // Null if the function doesn't need cleanup (i.e. `finally`) ...
-Other compiler generated info
-    }

-Scenario #3a: There is one last scenario, which is that the exception is caught, dealt with, and execution continues.
+This function requires execution to continue after an exception is caught.
+In this case, the execution stack must not be unwound.
+Instead, the `try` clause invokes JavaScript code that can handle the exception and return control back to the calling function.
+Using `try` and `finally` are not expensive, but catching an exception and swallowing it is.

     func b() string {
         try { return DoSomethingThatCouldThrow(a);  }